 - Follow the state’s eviction process when trying to evict a tenant for lease violation

 - Provide written notice to their tenants whenever looking to change the terms of the lease agreement

 Tenant Rights & Responsibilities

-Your North Dakota tenant has a right to:
+As per North Dakota law tenants have a right to:

 - Form or join a tenants’ union to champion their rights

 - Live in health and safety, meaning a rental property that meets all habitable standards at the local, state and federal level

 - Perform a repair and deduct the appropriate amounts from the rent money if the landlord may be delaying fixing the issue

 Tenants in North Dakota aren’t without responsibilities as well, as per the lease agreement.
 Your tenant is responsible for:

 - Letting the landlord know when they are looking to vacate their rental property

 - Providing notice to the landlord when maintenance issues crop up

 - Abiding by all terms of the lease agreement, including paying rent on time, every month

 - Keeping their rented premises in a good state of cleanliness and maintaining the basic condition of the premises

 - Providing notice to the landlord when planning to be away for a reasonable amount of time

 Overview of North Dakota Landlord-Tenant Laws

 1. Small Claims Court

 A tenant may think they have returned the property in a good condition, but their North Dakota landlord may disagree.
 Consequently, one of the parties may move to a small claims court to file a lawsuit against the other.
 Landlords and tenants have many reasons to do so, as long as they're claiming up to a certain amount.